matboivin/test-lol/doc/kubernetes.md

 ## Objects

-The following objects are stored in `etcd`.
+The following objects are stored in `etcd` (key-value pairs database).

 - [node](https://kubernetes.io/docs/concepts/architecture/nodes/): a machine in the cluster
 - [Pod](https://kubernetes.io/docs/concepts/workloads/pods/): multiple containers running on the same node and sharing the same resources